How to Figure Mortgage Interest on Your Home Loan

 Mortgage Interest is Paid in Arrears

 In the United States, interest is paid in arrears.
-This means your principal and interest payment will pay the interest for the 30-day period immediately preceding your payment due date.
+It means your principal and interest payment will pay the interest for the 30 days immediately preceding your payment due date.
 If you are selling your home, for example, your closing agent will order a beneficiary demand, which will also collect unpaid interest.
 Let's take a closer look.

 For example, say your payment of $599.55 is due December 1.
 Your loan balance is $100,000, bearing interest at 6% per annum, and amortized over 30 years.
 When you make your payment by December 1, you are paying the interest for the entire month of November, all 30 days.